mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 We can't worry about everything and nothing.
 We must stay focused and broad at the same time.
 Very true!
 I know the Feynman's thoughts on knowing name, which means nothing, it's just the entrance to the grand scheme of the world. however, the papers (many papers!) are as follows

 ## 2022
+1. Soviany, P., Ionescu, R. T., Rota, P., & Sebe, N. (2022).
+Curriculum learning: A survey. *International Journal of Computer Vision*, *130*(6), 1526-1565.
+   - learning models in a meaningful order, from the easy samples to the hard ones instead of random shuffling.
+   - Aim: finding a way to rank the samples from easy to hard,  the right pacing function for introducing more difficult data
+   - Opposite: anti-curriculum learning: hard negative mining
+   - Four main component of ML: Data, model, task, and the performance measurement.
+   - Division based on: Data type, task, curriculum strategy, ranking criterion, and curriculum schedule
+   - Taxonomy of CuL:
+     - Vanilla CuL: Rule base criterion for sample selection
+     - self-paced learning: The sample depends on the model itself.
+Model decides whats easy and whats hard.
+     - Balanced CuL: Select data from all action groups: Focus on intra group hard and easy instances.
+     - Self-paced CuL: predefined criteria and learning-based metrics are jointly used.
+     - Progressive CuL: progressive mutation of the model capacity or task settings
+     - Teacher-student CuL: splits the training into two tasks, a model that learns the principal task (student) and an auxiliary model (teacher) that determines the optimal learning parameters (policy) for the student.
+     - Implicit CuL:  the easy-to-hard schedule can be regarded as a side effect of a specific training methodology!
 1. Lee, Yoonho, Huaxiu Yao, and Chelsea Finn.
 "Diversify and Disambiguate: Learning From Underspecified Data." arXiv preprint arXiv:2202.03418 (2022).
+1. Zhao, B., Cui, Q., Song, R., Qiu, Y., & Liang, J. (2022).
+Decoupled knowledge distillation.
+In *Proceedings of the IEEE/CVF Conference on computer vision and pattern recognition* (pp. 11953-11962).
+   - TP: Study logit distillation (provide novel insight) instead of the deep embedding features.
+   - The class overlaps so not the NCD/continual setting
+   - Figure 1 Summarizes all
+   - TCKD transfers the knowledge concerning the “difficulty” of training samples: transfers “dark knowledge” via the binary classification task, related to the sample “difficulty”
+   - NCKD is the prominent reason why logit distillation works but is greatly suppressed:  only NCKD is applied, the performances are comparable or even better than the classical KD
+     - Well **Connected to Negative Learning**
+     - All about complementary labels.
+     - the more confident the teacher in a sample, the more reliable and valuable knowledge it could provide.
+However, the loss weights are highly suppressed by this confident predictions. *Hypothesis:* this fact would limit the effectiveness of knowledge transfer.
+   - However, really interesting formulation: See notes

 ## 2021

 1. Gao, Ruohan, and Kristen Grauman.
 "VisualVoice: Audio-Visual Speech Separation with Cross-Modal Consistency." arXiv preprint arXiv:2101.03149 (2021).

 1. Brock, Andrew, Soham De, Samuel L. Smith, and Karen Simonyan.
 "High-Performance Large-Scale Image Recognition Without Normalization." arXiv preprint arXiv:2102.06171 (2021).
   - Proposes alternative to BN [BN suffers instabilities] - Normalization freee models
     - Adaptive gradient clipping (AGC)